SoarGroup/VisualSoar/readme.md

 ### Datamap Validation

 Normally users will run datamap validation within the IDE, but it is also possible to run the validation from the command line by adding the parameters `--check productionsAgainstDatamap` and `--project <path to project file>`.
 This will check the productions in the Soar agent against the datamap and report any errors.
-You can also pass in `--json` to get JSON output suitable for processing in other tools.
+You can also pass in `--json` to get [JSON lines](https://jsonlines.org/) output suitable for processing in other tools.
 The JSON structure follows the [LSP specification for diagnostics](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#diagnostic).

 To run this from the project's Gradle build, you must wrap the arguments in a `--args` parameter, like so: